zkoss/zk-mvvm-book/data_binding/global_command_binding.md

 In above image, when we trigger a global command "show" in View A, binder A posts an event to the event queue.
 Binder B which subscribes to the same event queue and binder A itself will both receive the event and try to look up for global command "show" in their associated ViewMoels (ViewModel A and ViewModel B)

 ZK allows you to change the name and scope of the event queue a binder subscribes to.
-Please refer to [ZK Developer's Reference/MVVM/DataBinding/Binder]().
+Please refer to [Data Binding/Binder](/data_binding/binder.html).
-#link not yet

 Trigger a Command Dynamically
 =============================